-Stifled by life in middle-class India, Krishnan is desperate to see more of the world, so he visits the exotic island of Great Britain to learn about life and who he is – a solo show by Pariah Khan, directed by Manga Theatre’s Eduardo Gama.
+Stifled by life in middle-class India, Krishnan is desperate to see more of the world so he visits the exotic island of Great Britain to learn about life and who he is – a solo show by Pariah Khan

 “A generous and hilarious writer and performer with a keen eye for detail and impeccable comic timing.
 Hari has a big future ahead of him.”